centreon/centreon-collect/tests/README.md

 34. [x] **BGRPCSSU3**: Start-Stop with unified_sql one instance of broker configured with grpc and no coredump
 35. [x] **BGRPCSSU4**: Start/Stop with unified_sql 10 times broker configured with grpc stream with 1sec interval and no coredump
 36. [x] **BGRPCSSU5**: Start-Stop with unified_sql with reversed connection on grpc acceptor with only one instance and no deadlock
+37. [x] **BLBD**: Start Broker with loggers levels by default
-37. [x] **BLDIS1**: Start broker with core logs 'disabled'
+38. [x] **BLDIS1**: Start broker with core logs 'disabled'
-38. [x] **BLEC1**: Change live the core level log from trace to debug
+39. [x] **BLEC1**: Change live the core level log from trace to debug
-39. [x] **BLEC2**: Change live the core level log from trace to foo raises an error
+40. [x] **BLEC2**: Change live the core level log from trace to foo raises an error
-40. [x] **BLEC3**: Change live the foo level log to trace raises an error
+41. [x] **BLEC3**: Change live the foo level log to trace raises an error
-41. [x] **BSCSS1**: Start-Stop two instances of broker and no coredump
+42. [x] **BSCSS1**: Start-Stop two instances of broker and no coredump
-42. [x] **BSCSS2**: Start/Stop 10 times broker with 300ms interval and no coredump
+43. [x] **BSCSS2**: Start/Stop 10 times broker with 300ms interval and no coredump
-43. [x] **BSCSS3**: Start-Stop one instance of broker and no coredump
+44. [x] **BSCSS3**: Start-Stop one instance of broker and no coredump
-44. [x] **BSCSS4**: Start/Stop 10 times broker with 1sec interval and no coredump
+45. [x] **BSCSS4**: Start/Stop 10 times broker with 1sec interval and no coredump
-45. [x] **BSCSSC1**: Start-Stop two instances of broker.
+46. [x] **BSCSSC1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
 Compression is enabled on client side.
-46. [x] **BSCSSC2**: Start-Stop two instances of broker.
+47. [x] **BSCSSC2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
 Compression is disabled on client side.
-47. [x] **BSCSSCG1**: Start-Stop two instances of broker.
+48. [x] **BSCSSCG1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
 Compression is enabled on client side.
-48. [x] **BSCSSCGRR1**: Start-Stop two instances of broker.
+49. [x] **BSCSSCGRR1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
 Compression is enabled on output side.
 Reversed connection with retention and grpc transport protocol.
-49. [x] **BSCSSCGRR2**: Start-Stop two instances of broker.
+50. [x] **BSCSSCGRR2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
 Compression is enabled on output side.
 Reversed connection with retention and grpc transport protocol.
-50. [x] **BSCSSCRR1**: Start-Stop two instances of broker.
+51. [x] **BSCSSCRR1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
 Compression is enabled on client side.
 Connection reversed with retention.
-51. [x] **BSCSSCRR2**: Start-Stop two instances of broker.
+52. [x] **BSCSSCRR2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
 Compression is disabled on client side.
 Connection reversed with retention.
-52. [x] **BSCSSG1**: Start-Stop two instances of broker and no coredump
+53. [x] **BSCSSG1**: Start-Stop two instances of broker and no coredump
-53. [x] **BSCSSG2**: Start/Stop 10 times broker with 300ms interval and no coredump
+54. [x] **BSCSSG2**: Start/Stop 10 times broker with 300ms interval and no coredump
-54. [x] **BSCSSG3**: Start-Stop one instance of broker and no coredump
+55. [x] **BSCSSG3**: Start-Stop one instance of broker and no coredump
-55. [x] **BSCSSG4**: Start/Stop 10 times broker with 1sec interval and no coredump
+56. [x] **BSCSSG4**: Start/Stop 10 times broker with 1sec interval and no coredump
-56. [x] **BSCSSGA1**: Start-Stop two instances of broker.
+57. [x] **BSCSSGA1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
 An authorization token is added on the server.
 Error messages are raised.
-57. [x] **BSCSSGA2**: Start-Stop two instances of broker.
+58. [x] **BSCSSGA2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
 An authorization token is added on the server and also on the client.
 All looks ok.
-58. [x] **BSCSSGRR1**: Start-Stop two instances of broker and no coredump, reversed and retention, with transport protocol grpc, start-stop 5 times.
+59. [x] **BSCSSGRR1**: Start-Stop two instances of broker and no coredump, reversed and retention, with transport protocol grpc, start-stop 5 times.
-59. [x] **BSCSSK1**: Start-Stop two instances of broker, server configured with grpc and client with tcp.
+60. [x] **BSCSSK1**: Start-Stop two instances of broker, server configured with grpc and client with tcp.
 No connectrion established and error raised on client side.
-60. [x] **BSCSSK2**: Start-Stop two instances of broker, server configured with tcp and client with grpc.
+61. [x] **BSCSSK2**: Start-Stop two instances of broker, server configured with tcp and client with grpc.
 No connection established and error raised on client side.
-61. [x] **BSCSSP1**: Start-Stop two instances of broker and no coredump.
+62. [x] **BSCSSP1**: Start-Stop two instances of broker and no coredump.
 The server contains a listen address
-62. [x] **BSCSSPRR1**: Start-Stop two instances of broker and no coredump.
+63. [x] **BSCSSPRR1**: Start-Stop two instances of broker and no coredump.
 The server contains a listen address, reversed and retention. centreon-broker-master-rrd is then a failover.
-63. [x] **BSCSSR1**: Start-Stop two instances of broker and no coredump.
+64. [x] **BSCSSR1**: Start-Stop two instances of broker and no coredump.
 Connection with bbdo_server/bbdo_client and reversed.
-64. [x] **BSCSSRR1**: Start-Stop two instances of broker and no coredump.
+65. [x] **BSCSSRR1**: Start-Stop two instances of broker and no coredump.
 Connection with bbdo_server/bbdo_client, reversed and retention. centreon-broker-master-rrd is then a failover.
-65. [x] **BSCSSRR2**: Start/Stop 10 times broker with 300ms interval and no coredump, reversed and retention. centreon-broker-master-rrd is then a failover.
+66. [x] **BSCSSRR2**: Start/Stop 10 times broker with 300ms interval and no coredump, reversed and retention. centreon-broker-master-rrd is then a failover.
-66. [x] **BSCSST1**: Start-Stop two instances of broker and no coredump.
+67. [x] **BSCSST1**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled on client side.
-67. [x] **BSCSST2**: Start-Stop two instances of broker and no coredump.
+68. [x] **BSCSST2**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled on client side.
-68. [x] **BSCSSTG1**: Start-Stop two instances of broker.
+69. [x] **BSCSSTG1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 This is not sufficient, then an error is raised.
-69. [x] **BSCSSTG2**: Start-Stop two instances of broker.
+70. [x] **BSCSSTG2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 It works with good certificates and keys.
-70. [x] **BSCSSTG3**: Start-Stop two instances of broker.
+71. [x] **BSCSSTG3**: Start-Stop two instances of broker.
 The connection cannot be established if the server private key is missing and an error message explains this issue.
-71. [x] **BSCSSTGRR2**: Start-Stop two instances of broker.
+72. [x] **BSCSSTGRR2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 It works with good certificates and keys.
 Reversed grpc connection with retention.
-72. [x] **BSCSSTRR1**: Start-Stop two instances of broker and no coredump.
+73. [x] **BSCSSTRR1**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled. transport protocol is tcp, reversed and retention.
-73. [x] **BSCSSTRR2**: Start-Stop two instances of broker and no coredump.
+74. [x] **BSCSSTRR2**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled.
-74. [x] **BSS1**: Start-Stop two instances of broker and no coredump
+75. [x] **BSS1**: Start-Stop two instances of broker and no coredump
-75. [x] **BSS2**: Start/Stop 10 times broker with 300ms interval and no coredump
+76. [x] **BSS2**: Start/Stop 10 times broker with 300ms interval and no coredump
-76. [x] **BSS3**: Start-Stop one instance of broker and no coredump
+77. [x] **BSS3**: Start-Stop one instance of broker and no coredump
-77. [x] **BSS4**: Start/Stop 10 times broker with 1sec interval and no coredump
+78. [x] **BSS4**: Start/Stop 10 times broker with 1sec interval and no coredump
-78. [x] **BSS5**: Start-Stop with reversed connection on TCP acceptor with only one instance and no deadlock
+79. [x] **BSS5**: Start-Stop with reversed connection on TCP acceptor with only one instance and no deadlock
-79. [x] **BSSU1**: Start-Stop with unified_sql two instances of broker and no coredump
+80. [x] **BSSU1**: Start-Stop with unified_sql two instances of broker and no coredump
-80. [x] **BSSU2**: Start/Stop with unified_sql 10 times broker with 300ms interval and no coredump
+81. [x] **BSSU2**: Start/Stop with unified_sql 10 times broker with 300ms interval and no coredump
-81. [x] **BSSU3**: Start-Stop with unified_sql one instance of broker and no coredump
+82. [x] **BSSU3**: Start-Stop with unified_sql one instance of broker and no coredump
-82. [x] **BSSU4**: Start/Stop with unified_sql 10 times broker with 1sec interval and no coredump
+83. [x] **BSSU4**: Start/Stop with unified_sql 10 times broker with 1sec interval and no coredump
-83. [x] **BSSU5**: Start-Stop with unified_sql with reversed connection on TCP acceptor with only one instance and no deadlock
+84. [x] **BSSU5**: Start-Stop with unified_sql with reversed connection on TCP acceptor with only one instance and no deadlock
-84. [x] **START_STOP_CBD**: restart cbd with unified_sql services state must not be null after restart
+85. [x] **START_STOP_CBD**: restart cbd with unified_sql services state must not be null after restart

 ### Broker/database
 1. [x] **DEDICATED_DB_CONNECTION_${nb_conn}_${store_in_data_bin}**: count database connection